 - 1 cup sugar snap peas or snow peas

-- 8 ounces angel hair pasta, broken in half and cooked
+- 8 ounces angel hair pasta broken in half and cooked to package instructions

-- Whisk together 1 tablespoon olive oil soy sauce, brown sugar, rice wine vinegar, garlic, ginger and sesame seeds and set aside.
+- Whisk together 1 tablespoon olive oil, soy sauce, brown sugar, rice wine vinegar, garlic, and ginger and set aside.

 - Heat 1 tablespoon olive oil in a large skillet or wok over medium-high heat.
 Add onion and cook for a minute or two until they start to turn translucent.
 Add ground beef.
 Season with salt and pepper and cook, breaking up the beef into small pieces as you go, until meat is fully cooked and no longer pink; about 6-8 minutes.
 Drain grease from the pan.
 (I use paper towels for this step to just soak up the grease.
 It's ok to leave some behind for flavor).